trifork/apoteksapp-documentation/asp-pharmacy-api/AUTO-PRESCRIPTION.md

 ### 3. Handling the Response
 - On HTTP 200, parse the `passedPrescriptions` and `ruleResults` sections:
     - Use `passedPrescriptions` as an overview for each prescription relevant for the patient, this should give the pharmacist a quick indication of which prescriptions can be handed out without further checks or explanations to the patient.
-    - Show `ruleResults` and any `ruleNotes` in UI or logs, so the pharmacist can see detailed reasons information about what they should inform the patient about, or why a prescription cannot be handed out.
+    - Show `ruleResults` and any `ruleNotes` in UI or logs, so the pharmacist can see detailed information about what they should inform the patient about, or why a prescription cannot be handed out.
 - Responses contain all validation and informational rules for every prescription.
 Informative rules must be displayed as notices, not as alerts.

 ### 4. Best Practices